Decode Me Space Launch September 16, 2017 @ Open Works

 I was bossy.

 I can get quickly impassioned and bossy but this has cost me friendships.
 One of my earliest memories was losing my first best friend who lived next door.
-Another girl moved next to me and started hanging out with us.
-We immediately did not get along and she started harassing me daily from her porch.
-Eventually, my other friend joined in and this lasted 8 years.
+Another girl moved next to me.
+We did not gel and she started harassing me daily from her porch.
+Soon, my friend joined in.
 High school was different and I met a lot of people who went to school with this girl.
 Apparently, she had no friends, so she took her anger out on me.
-The experience has shaped how I interpret bullying situations--hurt people hurt people.
+The experience has since shaped how I interpret bullying situations--hurt people hurt people.

 How I felt: